 Determine an appropriate merge distance.
 If you are not following a cartographic specification that guides you on how close features must be before merging, you may want to use the Measure tool on the Tools toolbar in ArcMap to determine an average separation distance between parallel lanes.
 Use a value slightly larger than this as the Merge Distance parameter.

 Merge only specific features.
 To ensure expected results, consider running this tool only on a selection of features, such as just divided highways, instead of the entire dataset.
 This will speed processing time and/or allow you to process a larger data extent at once.
+In this workflow, it is imperative that you reestablish connectivity of the roads following the merge.
+Do this by running this tool with the optional Output Displacement Feature Class parameter.
+Use the resulting displacement feature class as an input, along with the merged roads, in the Propagate Displacement tool to reestablish these connections.
+This displacement feature class can also be used with the Propagate Displacement tool to reestablish the spatial relationships of other themes whose location is relative to the merged roads.
 You can also use values of 999 in the Road Character Field parameter to specify features that should not be merged.

 - Understand the nature of the output features.
 Merged features will take the attribution, including z- and m-values, from only one of the parent features.
 All output features, even if they are unmerged, may undergo some line simplification during the merge process.
 The tolerance for this simplification is one-tenth the Merge Distance parameter value.